 All first- and second-year unmarried undergraduate students of the university who do not live with their parents within 40 miles of the university must live in a residence hall and participate in one of the board plans.
 The university acknowledges the diverse needs of students and therefore reserves the right to grant permission to live off-campus when it is judged to be in the best interest of the individual student.
 Students who seek this permission must receive written approval from Housing.

-Living off-campus may change your eligibility for financial aid A student's financial aid eligibility is determined in part by their cost of attendance (tuition, fees, living expenses, books and personal expenses).
+Living off-campus may change your eligibility for financial aid.
+A student's financial aid eligibility is determined in part by their cost of attendance (tuition, fees, living expenses, books, and personal expenses).
 For those students who commute from home or live off-campus (not with family), the university uses a smaller cost of attendance to award need-based grant.
-These students typically receive less need-based grant than those living on-campus.
+These students typically receive less need-based grants than those living on-campus.
 If you have any questions about your financial aid eligibility, please contact the Financial Aid Office.

-IMPORTANT: If you know you are going to be living off campus, you should not participate in room selection.
+IMPORTANT: If you know you are going to be living off-campus, you should not participate in room selection.
 If you choose a room, you will not be released.
-Your next opportunity for a release will be for the spring 2020 semester.
+Your next opportunity for a release will be for the spring 2021 semester.

 I am requesting a release because: